 The Art of Seeing™ program was first launched in 2010, following a 2009 pilot project with McMaster faculty.
 Read the story about the original program (which included an exhibition component) and launch in Macleans Magazine.

 In 2018, the program was also made available to individuals through McMaster Continuing Education.
-The next session will be hosted on December 1, 2021.
-Details will be available shortly.
+(MCE) Details on the next session hosted via MCE (coming 2023) will be shared when available.

 Dr. Joyce Zazulak, MSc, MD, CCFP, FCFP